lingwooc/flatCategory-magento2/README.md

-# flatCategory-magento
+# flatCategory-magento2
-A flat category rest endpoint for magento to work round the stupidity that is the default tree interface.
-This just gives a list of all categories with searchCriteria supported to make cahing and lookups easy, instead of hard and annoying.
+A flat category rest endpoint for magento2 to work round the stupidity that is the default tree interface.
+This just gives a list of all categories with searchCriteria supported to make caching and lookups easy, instead of hard and annoying.

 # Installation
 - Extract over your magento installation.